hjelev/OpenVPN-Stats/README.md

   */1 * * * * sudo /usr/bin/python /home/pi/scripts/ovpnstats/openvpn_stats.py /dev/null 2>&1
 ```

 How to restart the statistics?

-Just delete the content of your "bd" folder, all files will be recreated once users connect to the vpn.
+Just delete the content of your "db" folder, all files will be recreated once users connect to the vpn.